jonathan-scholbach/jonathan-scholbach.github.io/_posts/2023-02-20-everyone-is-perfectly-rational-always.md

 ---
-title: Everyone is Perfectly Rational, Always.
+title: Everyone is Perfectly Rational, Always
-subtitle: At Least, We Should Assume So.
+subtitle: At Least, We Should Assume So
 tags: [Collaboration, Culture, Psychology, Philosophy]
 layout: post
 version: 1.0.1